The flood of ketosis

-To not talk only about overweight individuals trying to lose weight, I see no reason why fit and very active people, or athletes if you wish, shouldn’t flirt with cyclical ketogenic diet.
-Been following some of such individuals and they’ve been doing great.
+To not talk only about overweight individuals trying to lose weight, I see no reason why fit and very active people, or athletes if you wish, shouldn't flirt with a cyclical ketogenic diet.
+Been following some of such individuals and they've been doing great.
 The ones who have been doing it right (which is another topic I am not going to cover here) usually report no keto flu or any kind of feeling-like-crap after a carb-up.
-Being fat adapted, they manage to flip back into ketosis in no time.
+Being fat-adapted, they manage to flip back into ketosis in no time.

 Ketosis and the brain